Trade Forex Trading

 When it comes to gold trading one of your rules: equity management guidelines on your trading plan should be to use leverage below 5:1.

-In the above screenshot image examples, the trader is using $2683.07, total controlled sum is $268,307 dollars, but trading equity is $16,116.55 dollars, therefore used trading leverage is ($268,307 divide by 16,116.55) = 16.64 : 1
+In the above screenshot image examples, the online trader is using $2683.07, total controlled sum is $268,307 dollars, but trading equity is $16,116.55 dollars, therefore used trading leverage is ($268,307 divided by 16,116.55) = 16.64 : 1

-16.64 : 1 Used Leverage
+16.64 : 1 Used Leverage Ratio

-XAUUSD Margin accounts allows traders to control a large amount of xauusd units using little of their own while borrowing the rest
+XAU/USD Margin accounts allows traders to control a large amount of xauusd units using little of their own while borrowing the rest

 Obtaining this account will enable you to borrow money from the broker to trade gold lots with.

-What this means in Gold terms is that with 1% margin in your trading account you as a gold trader can control a trade position worth $100,000 with $1,000 dollars deposit.
+What this means in Gold terms is that with 1% margin in your trading account you as a gold trader can control a position worth $100,000 with $1,000 dollars deposit.

-Study More Lessons & Tutorials:
+Study More Lessons and Guides: